-Classic piadine Italian flatbreads, with a dusting of Parmesan cheese.
-Instructions provided for making it at high altitudes and at sea level.
+Classic piadine Italian flatbreads, with a dusting of Parmesan cheese, and drizzle of olive oil.
+Instructions include baking at high altitude and at sea level.

 We’re here now.
 Living in Tahoe full-time … one of the most beautiful places to live – and, I’ve decided, one of the most insane for weather.
 While you planted flowers last week, we watched two feet of fresh snow blow through, and we’re expecting more in a couple days.
 Cah-razy!